May 8, 2023

-The School Board approved the OHS Citizens' Task Force recommendation on Monday, April 25, 2022.
+The School Board unanimously approved the Existing OHS Citizens' Task Force recommendation (below) regarding the current high school.

 For more information, click "Existing High School" below.